MichaelMKKelly/LocalDeck-Review/README.md

 when using the mounting holes to mount it to a backbox the screws that it slots onto are very close to the pins for LED08 and LED11.
 I am nervous that screws being a little long could result in shorts. a bit of kaptop tape on the board in these areas is probably the easy solution

 Also when using the backbox mounting configuration the keyhole slots are great for simplicity but from a safety front they are a bit of an issue. someone can very easily slide it up and possibly access cables in the rear which may include live mains cables.
-I can see a child for example pushing it up and grabbing poking hands where they dont belong. perhaps some kind of retaining mechinism or switch to a backplate (more below)
+I can see a child for example pushing it up and grabbing or poking hands where they dont belong. perhaps some kind of retaining mechinism or switch to a backplate (more below)

 there appears to be isssues with wireless connection, when viewing logs via wireless it spams and disconnects. this issue is reduced by setting "power_save_mode: none" however for this you need to disable bluetooth which means departing from the default remote backage for the source. perhaps bluetooth should just be dropped (see bwlow)